 Where do we begin?

-The first step is to schedule a 20 min consultation with me.
-Consultations are charged at $25.
+The first step is to schedule a consultation with me.
+Consultations are $25.

-Once we have had a Consultation, Next Steps will include scheduling a lesson at the end of the consultation and make sure your home has the necessary materials and tools needed to be successful for music lessons.
+Next steps include scheduling a lesson at the end of the consultation and ensuring your home is prepared for successful music lessons.

 These materials include:

-It is important to ensure the home environment is ready so that you are set up for success.
-We can discuss more during a consultation to figure out what is the best options for you and your student.
+It's important to ensure the home environment is conducive to learning so that you and your student are set up for success.
+We can discuss options during a consultation to determine the best approach for you and your student.

-After both the parents and students have completed their first lessons, we continue lessons at either 45min or 1 hour with the time being split between the parent and child.
+After both the parent and student have completed their initial lessons, subsequent lessons will be either 45 minutes or one hour, with the time divided between the parent and child.

-Lessons include: Listening, music activities and games to engage the both child and parents to learn and master musical principles, repertoire, music theory, note reading and much more.
+Lessons include listening activities, musical games, and other engaging exercises designed to help both the child and parent learn and master musical principles, repertoire, music theory, note reading, and more.

 Studio Housekeeping Policies: